If you’ve read our blog on the importance of lubricating your wire ropes – you are already one step closer to safe and thriving wire ropes.

 How do you care for and maintain wire ropes?

-There are a few standard methods that should be included in the care and maintenance of wire ropes, including visual inspections, regular lubrication with a wire rope lubrication system, use of the right lubricant for your wire rope, and cleaning prior to lubrication.
+There are a few standard methods that should be included in the maintenance and care of your wire ropes, including visual inspections, regular lubrication with a wire rope lubrication system, use of the right lubricant for your wire rope, and cleaning prior to lubrication.

 How often should wire rope be lubricated?